Using new AI, grieving moms discover California lawmakers killed popular fentanyl bill by *not* voting

 You can also see her reflection in the COVID-era plexiglass separating the gallery from the committee as Didier chokes back tears while she speaks.
 That reflection also reveals Wahab abruptly getting up and walking out while Didier describes the most painful moment of her life.

-"I just thought if my son... doesn't deserve two minutes of your time when you were elected to be here," Didier said.
+"I just thought if my son doesn't deserve two minutes of your time when you were elected to be here," Didier said, recounting what she was feeling in that moment.

 "When a grieving mother has 40 seconds left to speak, maybe that's not the best time to make your exit," Didier continued.